ebikatsudon/VTubeStudio/Item-System.md

 **Note:** If you want to learn how to use hotkeys to spawn items, check out [this page](https://github.com/DenchiSoft/VTubeStudio/wiki/Item-Scenes-and-Item-Hotkeys).

+For information about Live2D-Items in VTube Studio, check out [this other page](https://github.com/DenchiSoft/VTubeStudio/wiki/Live2D-Items).

 ## Loading Items into the Scene

 You can import your own props ("items" or "assets") directly into the scene and even attach them to your Live2D model.